One-to-one computing: Benefits

-There seems to be consensus that 1:1 availability of devices improves their usefulness.
-Having to share devices reduces their educational efficacy because of the reduced intensity & length of the experience and the additional time spent on file-management, configuration management, device management and distribution.

 Before cloud-computing the main benefits referred to access to devices.
 As cloud-computing progressed collaboration, cost reduction, going paperless, 21st century skills became more of a focus.
 Red research included 1:1 and collaboration in its key research findings.

 One-to-one computing offers the benefits of equal access, standardization, easy upgrades, simple networking and the ability to monitor student progress and online behavior.
 For these reasons, one-to-one computing is a major part of education policy in many countries.
 These benefits also underlie the one-to-one model of One Laptop per Child (OLPC), a charity that aims to issue electronic devices to millions of children in the developing world.
 With the growth of the internet-connectivity the possibility to use cloud-computing to transfer the data and administration from the devices to cloud-computing has removed the necessity of much of the tech support from the teacher.

-The ultimate academic benefits of one-to-one, if any, are unclear.
-They may not be the same for the different eras of 1:1.